Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: Simulation

+where $\hat{G}$ is the Kaplan-Meier estimator for the censoring distribution.
+It is known that IPCW C-index ensures the consistency to $\mathbb{P} ( \hat{f} (x_i) > \hat{f} (x_j) \mid T_i < T_j )$ \citep{kang2015comparing}.
+Therefore, we use the IPCW C-index denoted by `C-index' in this paper.

 The MSE is designed to capture differences in the estimated and true means in the log-transformed $T$, so it is a natural performance measure for the AFT model that models the mean of the log-transformed $T$.
 This measure has also been considered in assessing the prediction accuracy of AFT models \citep{ding2015estimating, seo2021accelerated}.
 The C-index is the most commonly used measure of prediction accuracy in survival analysis. \citep{Harr:Flem:clas:1982,katzman2018deepsurv,kvamme2019time}.
-It is a proportion of the pairs of the predicted failure times that maintain the correct order in the observed failure times.
-Unlike the MSE, it is bounded between 0 and 1.
-The higher the better with taking $0.5$ when the prediction is randomly done.
-In addition, it has a close relationship with the Area Under the Curve (AUC), another popular measure of prediction accuracy in survival analysis.
+It is the proportion of the pairs of the predicted failure times that maintain the correct order in the observed failure times.
+Unlike the MSE, the C-index is bounded between 0 and 1.
+The higher, the better, taking $0.5$ when the prediction is randomly performed.
+In addition, it is closely related to the area under the curve, another popular measure of prediction accuracy in survival analysis. {To revisit for clarification, the detailed setups for architectures, learning process, and sub-sampling are deferred to Supplementary Material B.}